microshift-io/microshift-documentation/content/en/docs/getting-started/_index.md

 ## Using MicroShift for Application Development

-For trying out MicroShift or using it as development tool, we provide a MicroShift image that bundles host dependencies like CRI-O and useful tools like the `oc` client, so it can run on most modern Linux distros, on OSX, and on Windows with `podman` or `docker` installed.
+For trying out MicroShift or using it as development tool, we provide a MicroShift image that bundles host dependencies like CRI-O and useful tools like the `oc` client, so it can run on most modern Linux distros, on MacOS, and on Windows with `podman` or `docker` installed.
 This bundled image is referred to as `aio` or `all-in-one` since it provides everything necessary to run MicroShift.
 The all-in-one image is meant for ephemeral test environments only.
 There is no way to update the image without disruption of workloads and loss of data.
 For production workloads, it is recommended to run with [MicroShift Containerized]({{< ref "/docs/getting-started/_index.md#launch-microshift-with-podman-and-systemd" >}}).